physrisk/website-source/articles/2014/dar-vienas-aukstos-klasterizacijos-bemastelis-tinklas.md

 We invite you to test this model using our interactive applet.

-[html5-interactive
+[html5-interactive width="530" height="350" mode="iframe"
-src="/uploads/models/cluster-variable-network/index.html"
-width="525" height="350" mode="iframe"]
+src="/uploads/models/cluster-variable-network/index.html"]

 Note that graph layout (figure on the left) is not updated automatically.
 It was disabled to conserve processing power of your